Ingredients for 2 sheets of raw cauliflower sushi,

 To dip, serve with some Braggs Aminos or Nama Shoyu.
 I mix 1/4 cup of braggs or tamari with 1 Tbsp. sweetener of your choice or stevia, 1 Tbsp. lemon juice and 2 Tbsp. water to make it lighter and less salty tasting.

-The orange sauce on the plate is made of a cashew cream, just blended cashews with a little water, fresh ginger, a few pieces of a red bell pepper, 1 tsp. braggs aminos.
+The orange sauce on the plate is made of a cashew cream, blended soaked cashews with a little water, fresh ginger, a few pieces of a red bell pepper, 1 tsp. braggs aminos or tamari.

-Once you rolled one, you get the hang of it and I’m sure you will be making it often!
+Once you rolled one, you get the hang of it and I’m sure you will be making raw cauliflower sushi often!